 • Sawyer County policy discourages the riding of snowmobile trails in the winter.
 CAMBA does not endorse riding on snowmobile trails.

 • Groomed ski trails: There are presently no groomed ski trails in the area open to winter mountain biking.

 • Snowshoe trails - many CAMBA singletrack trails are used as snowshoe trails in the winter.
 These will be packed by trail users and should make for good riding.
 Please be courteous and share the trails.
 These trail tend to be narrow and have little or no room to pull off the trail.

-• The North End Snowshoe Trails - several snowshoe trails from the North End Trailhead in Cable may be opened to winter mountain biking.
+• The North End Snowshoe Trails - several snowshoe trails from the North End Trailhead in Cable are open to winter mountain biking.
 They are user-packed only and narrow.

 • Two-track roads and other woods roads in the county and national forests are open to winter mountain biking.